SkafteNicki/dtu_mlops/02_code_organisation/readme.md

 For a full explanation please see this [page](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)

 Secondly, it is important to note that Github is not git!
-Github is the dominating player when it comes to hosting repositories but that does not mean that they are the only onces (see [bitbucket](https://bitbucket.org/product/) for another example).
+Github is the dominating player when it comes to hosting repositories but that does not mean that they are the only once (see [bitbucket](https://bitbucket.org/product/) for another example).

 That said we will be using git+github throughout this course.
 It is a requirement for passing this course that